GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 Note that the interface is flexible but a bit non-standard (particularly the way the rate function is often passed as a character string).
 Consider revising.

+It could be adapted to allow more complex rate functions (e.g. depending on the time of many previous events -- which is relevant for earthquake clustering).
+But this would require a bit of work.

 **SEE ALSO**